friendly-bits/geoblocker-bash/README.md

 </details>

 **6)** That's it!
-By default, ip lists will be updated daily at 4am - you can verify that automatic updates work by running ```sudo cat /var/log/syslog | grep geoblocker-bash``` on the next day (change syslog path if necessary, according to the location assigned by your distro).
+By default, ip lists will be updated daily at 4am local time (4 o'clock at night) - you can verify that automatic updates work by running ```sudo cat /var/log/syslog | grep geoblocker-bash``` on the next day (change syslog path if necessary, according to the location assigned by your distro).

 ## **Usage**
 Generally, once the installation completes, you don't have to do anything else for geoblocking to work.
 But I implemented some tools to change geoblocking settings and check geoblocking state.